 Phoenix Group has also been nominated as one of 'Britain's Top Employers' in 2012, 2013 and 2014.
 This certification is awarded only to organisations that meet the highest standards in Human Resources policy benchmarking.
 The companies awarded with this certification have all been independepently recognised as being amongst the best companies to work for in the UK.

 Recognition and Reward programme

 A robust reward and remuneration framework, ensuring market-related pay whilst enabling flexibility to recognise individual contribution.

 We believe it is important that our employees have the opportunity to align their interests, through share ownership, with those of our shareholders.
 An employee Share Save Scheme and Share Incentive Plan are available to staff.
 At the end of 2012, 53% of staff participated in the Share Save Scheme, and 22% of eligible staff participated in the Share Incentive Plan.

 A flexible benefits scheme for Phoenix Group and Life employees is available, involving 24 options.
 In 2012, 80% of staff opted for at least one benefit.
-Ignis has a similar scheme in operation.
 Staff can select benefits which suit their lifestyle and personal circumstances.
 33% of staff in 2013 purchased additional holiday entitlement.

 The Group recognises the importance of continued staff development and manages a variety of external and in-house training programmes, ranging from induction, through to coaching and leadership skills.
 The total number of external staff training days amounted 823, with total spend on external training as £0.5m.

 Our human resources team continues to monitor employee metrics.
 This enables analysis of year-on-year people trends and performance against comparable companies.
 Voluntary staff turnover and absence rates compare very favourably with industry benchmarks.